2-IMMERSE/get-started/examples/README.md

 # 2-IMMERSE Example DMApps

+This directory contains a number of simple DMApps in the form of technical samples and other example configuration documents.

+## Directory Structure

+- epg
+    Example electronic programme guide document used by the unified launcher web application.

-TODO: This directory needs:
+## TODO: This directory needs:

-- epg.json
-- images (screen grabs?) to use of thumbnail for epg.json
 - Name/short-description of example
 - example1, example2, example3 subdirectories containing a selection of tech-samples
-- build/deploy scripts to copy each/all examples to the volume mounted as origin server by docker-compose
+- Each example needs a build/deploy shell script to copy timeline/layout documents to the volume mounted by docker-compose for nginx/ the origin server.
-- each example needs a README.md describing in more details what is being demonstrated
+- Each example needs a README.md describing in more details what is being demonstrated